New Application - Determine the Type of Application to Prepare

 In eIRB, protocols indicating use of either Hollings Cancer Center or is Cancer-related research will automatically be routed to the PRC.
 Any prospective cancer-related institutionally sponsored trial must be PRC reviewed and approved PRIOR to IRB review.
 This includes trials that are led by MUSC and have outside funding or support.
 All other prospective cancer-related studies may have PRC review and IRB review occur simultaneously.
 However, the HCC PRC approval must be obtained and submitted in eIRB before an IRB approval is released.

 For more information about studies subject to PRC review and the PRC review process, please contact the PRC at 843-792-9247 or 843-792-1753.
-PRC information is also located on the MUSC Intranet.
-A valid NetID is required.
+PRC information is also located on the MUSC Intranet (login required).

 Effective July 1, 2017, the IRB charges the following fees: